-3) Phased Development
+3.)
+Phased Development

-The State regulating agency may recommend that an applicant conduct a project as a phased development in order to obtain adequate information and data and to measure the incremental effects of each phase prior to further or complete build-out of the project.
-Alternatively, the Department of Land Conservation and
+The regulating agency may recommend that an applicant conduct a project as a phased development in order to obtain adequate information and data and to measure the incremental effects of each phase prior to further or complete build-out of the project.

-Development may issue a CZMA "conditional concurrence" under 15 CFR § 930.4 and include a condition that in order to be consistent with the information requirements of the Oregon Territorial Sea Plan that a phased project must first be conducted, or, if the State objects under the CZMA, may recommend a phased project as an alternative to the proposed project.
 Phased development projects are renewable energy facility developments which are limited in scale and area, but are designed to produce energy for commercial use.
-The applicant for a phased development project will need to comply with the requirements of subsection B.4.
-A regulating agency's decision to allow the use of a phased development project is designed to allow for commercial energy production while obtaining certain data and information that are necessary to fulfill the requirements of subsection B.4., but can only be obtained through the monitoring and study of the effects of the development as it is installed and operated for a discrete period of time.
+The applicant for a phased development project shall comply with the requirements of subsection B.4.
+A regulating agency may allow the use of a phased development project to allow for commercial energy production while obtaining certain data and information necessary to fulfill the requirements of subsection B.4 that can only be obtained through the monitoring and study of the effects of the development as it is installed and operated for a discrete period of time.

 g.
-Special Resources and Use Review Standards
+Special Resources and Uses Review Standards

-In addition to the resource and use inventory and effects evaluation requirements listed above, special resource and use standards will apply to specific areas within the territorial sea, based on the delineation and definition of those areas in the map located in appendix C. The marine resources and uses addressed in this subsection are not intended to represent the exclusive subject matter of state agency regulatory review process.
-In applying the special resource and use standards, the regulating agencies shall use the best available maps and data.
+In addition to the resource and use inventory and effects evaluation requirements, special resource and use standards apply to specific areas within the territorial sea, based on the delineation and definition of those areas in Part Five, Appendix B Map Designations.
+The marine resources and uses addressed in this paragraph are not intended to represent the exclusive subject matter of regulatory agency review process.
+In applying the special resource and use review standards, the regulating agencies shall use the best available maps and data.
 A regulating agency may consider new information that it deems sufficient and applicable to the review.
-Application of each standard will result in decisions regarding the potential adverse effects of the proposed project based on best available science and professional judgment, as determined by the regulating agency.
-When significant uncertainty exists regarding the potential adverse effects of the proposed project, the regulating agency shall apply the precautionary approach in decision-making.
+The regulating agency will apply each standard in determining the potential adverse effects of the proposed project based on best available science and professional judgment.
+When confronting significant uncertainty regarding the potential adverse effects of the proposed project, a regulating agency shall apply the precautionary approach in decision-making.